-Please note: A student will only pass and get 360 credits for either THP10X1 or THP10X2.
+Please note: A student will only pass and get 360 credits for either THP10X1 or

+THP10X2.

-In line with the University Higher Degrees Assessment policy, it is a mandatory requirement for all doctoral qualifications graduating after May/June 2024 to undergo the Viva Voce (oral defence).
-The academic process is coordinated by the respective academic department.
+In accordance with the University's Higher Degrees Assessment policy, it is mandatory for all doctoral qualifications to undergo an Oral defense (Viva Voce) as part of the assessment process.
+This academic procedure is coordinated by the respective academic department.

-CBE.128 PhD (TRANSPORT ECONOMICS) (P1DTEQ) NQF LEVEL: 10 NUMBER OF CREDITS: 360
+CBE.124 PhD (TRANSPORT ECONOMICS) (P1DTEQ) NQF LEVEL: 10 NUMBER OF CREDITS: 360